High sensitivity optomechanical reference accelerometer over 10 kHz

 This material was chosen for its compatibility with fiber optics and its inherent low loss characteristics ($fQ>10^{13}$\cite{BIBREF13} or $Q>10^9$ at 10\,kHz).
 The mechanical oscillator was laser-assist micro-machined from\cite{BIBREF14} a 2\,mm thick fused-silica wafer to produce a monolithic device.
 The base of the oscillator was frit-bonded to a fused-silica substrate and the moving portion was suspended over a laser-machined relief.
-The mechanical quality factor was measured to be $Q=4.2\times10^4$, applying a ringdown technique in vacuum (see Figure\,\ref{ringdown}).
+The mechanical quality factor was measured to be $Q=4.2\times10^4$, applying a ringdown technique in vacuum.
 To this end, we used a piezo-shaker to excite the oscillator at its resonance frequency and measured the exponential decay response.
 The resonance peak was determined by spectral analysis and then honed in by a high resolution function generator driving the piezo-shaker.
 After discontinuation of shaking, the AC voltage output of the cavity photoreceiver was recorded by a digital voltmeter which provided the envelope of the ring down directly.
 The quality factor was determined by an exponential fit to the envelope and compared to the full width at half maximum (FWHM) with good agreement.
 This technique is significantly faster than a high resolution spectrum allowing us to minimize the effect of resonance frequency drifts and enabling multiple trials.
-The mass of the oscillator is 25\,mg and $\omega_o=2\pi\times10\,710$\,$\mathrm{rad/s}$ yielding a net product $mQ=1$\,kg and a predicted thermal noise floor of $a_{th}\approx3$\,n$g_n/\sqrt{\mathrm{Hz}}$ at room temperature.
+The moderate quality factor measured can be attributed to losses in the frit-bonding material.
+The mass of the oscillator is 25\,mg, $\omega_o=2\pi\times10\,710$\,$\mathrm{rad/s}$ and $mQ=1$\,kg, yielding a thermal noise floor of $a_{th}\approx3$\,$\mathrm{n}g_n/\sqrt{\mathrm{Hz}}$ at room temperature.